 The grading system is designed to be standards-based, i.e. your grade should reflect your current understanding, not an average of all attempts.
 That means you can throw away old grades and replace them with new ones.
 However, I cannot test everything on the last day, so over the course of semester you will demonstrate mastery of all the topics.
 An even pace is key to success.

 35% Content Badges

-You will be quizzed frequently, and each question will belong to one of the following badges.
+You will have several opportunities to demonstrate mastery on the following badges.
 Grades will be 0, 0.5 or 1, representing no, partial and full mastery.
-There will be many attempts, and your grade can only go up with new attempts.
+There will be several attempts, and your grade can only go up with new attempts.
 Attaining a ‘0.5’ or ‘1’ means you have partially or fully earned the badge.
 Your grade will depend on how many badges you have earned.

 - Sets I: basic definitions (set, element, equality, empty, cardinality)